predis/predis/README.md

 Redis protocol.
 An asynchronous implementation of the client, albeit experimental, is also available through [Predis\Async](https://github.com/nrk/predis-async).

+Predis can be used with [HHVM](http://www.hhvm.com) >= 2.4.0, but there are no guarantees you will not run into unexpected issues (especially with the JIT compiler enabled via `Eval.Jit = true`) due to HHVM being still under heavy development, thus unstable and not yet 100% compatible with PHP.

 More details about the project can be found in our [frequently asked questions](FAQ.md) section or on the online [wiki](https://github.com/nrk/predis/wiki).